some-natalie/some-natalie/_recipes/skillet-pasta.md

 - Cajun seasoning ([link](../seasoning-blends/#cajun)), to taste
 - 0.5 cup cheese (colby jack or pepper jack) to melt on top

+### Baked ziti

+- 1 cup marinara sauce
+- 0.5 lb cooked Italian sausage (hot or mild, optional)
+- 8 oz (ish) ricotta
+- A handful or two of shredded mozzarella
+- Shredded romano, asiago, or parmesan

+Cook the pasta, drain almost all of the water out.
+Stir in ricotta, cooked sausage, and marinara sauce.
+Let the starchy water make a nice sauce.
+Top with shredded cheese.
+Optionally bake at 350°F for 10-15 minutes to melt the cheese.

 ### Basil and cherry tomato

 - 8 oz cherry tomatoes, halved or quartered